-So here are some things projects that might fit the bill:
+So here are some projects that might fit the bill:

-This is the old standby.
 Seriously.
-This version has been around since I was a young girl (longer than you want to know.)
-My parents had some made that were very similar to this.
+This version been around since I was a young girl.
+(That’s longer than you want to know.)
+My parents made shelves that were very similar to this.
 But it’s kind of big.
 Granted, it’s holding about all the cans you could ever want to buy, so for a big family this might be just the ticket.
 But it looks like a project that’s a little beyond my meager DIY skills.
 I like that it has coaster wheels, that makes it easy to move and clean around.
 Or you could put it on legs that are tall enough to allow you to store 5-gallon buckets or water storage underneath.
 The instructions for this project are very thorough, with lots of measurements and diagrams.

 Here are kits to make modular rotating can shelves.
 These are modular, so you can put several together to create a larger system and tailor it to fit your space.
 Price is not as low as I’d like (But keep in mind, I’m the one who does Christmas shopping at the thrift store.)